dockstore/dockstore-documentation/docs/launch-with/seqera-platform-launch-with.rst

 your pipeline.

 .. figure:: /assets/images/docs/seqera_platform_from_dockstore.png
-   :alt: Nextflow Tower
+   :alt: Seqera Platform workflow launch interface

 .. _nextflow-limitations:

 Limitations
 -----------

-Nextflow Tower runs a workflow by cloning its git repository and checking out the specified branch.
+Seqera Platform runs a workflow by cloning its git repository and checking out the specified branch.
 Unlike other launch-with partners, it does not fetch the workflow content directly from Dockstore.
 The Nextflow version on Dockstore can be out of sync with the version on GitHub, Bitbucket, or GitLab.
-When determining the exact workflow contents being run on Nextflow Tower, refer to the git repository.
+When determining the exact workflow contents being run on Seqera Platform, refer to the git repository.

 .. discourse::